Realist Retrieval

 Thus, Plato’s realism and Aristotle’s were very different.
 They did not even use crucial words like “form” in the same way, and one was the direct pupil of the other.
 Think of how many centuries intervened before Augustine and Thomas Aquinas appropriated their visions in a Christian context.
 The sense in which the Greek mind determined early Christian theology as opposed to its debt to the Hebrew Scriptures, or the sense in which Eastern Christianities have just as much right to represent the early faith as those in the Latin West—all of these and more become reasons to begin poking at the idea of some singular, timeless set of truths.

 This is usually not stated so baldly as to show their cards.
 Indeed sometimes the academics are simply parroting each other, and so we cannot say that they all consciously hold the same cards.
-Many of them genuinely think that this makes them sound smart, and they become genuinely convinced that this the more careful and serious way to view things.
+Many of them genuinely think that this makes them sound smart, and they become genuinely convinced that this is the more careful and serious way to view things.
 The upshot is all the same.
 If historical texts cannot be read to the specific profit of more profound expressions about more grand realities, then it is not entirely clear how they help us get any closer to the truth.

 The lover of great classical texts is too familiar with their treasure to be turned away by this.
 We know better.
 More than that, we begin to get the sense the greatest thinkers of them all were not so far apart from each other as today’s warring parties would have us think by bearing their names.
 But we can only find that out by seeing how different angles might amount to the same thing.
 And that is precisely what realism is all about.
 Realism is not simply the theory of universals by which common terms point to a more abstract essence.
 It is about a common thing—being—in which diverse expressions participate.